 How One School District Hardwired Continuous Improvement Practices to Change their Culture and Adjust through Disruption

 Often after implementing improvement science, education leaders find themselves questioning whether they are actually making improvements and might find it difficult to define and sustain progress.
 The Estacada School District in Oregon made a commitment to adopting a continuous improvement mindset and implementing the Evidence-Based Leadership framework across their school system.
 One year later, the difference it has made is clear.
-Superintendent Ryan Carpenter’s approach to starting small and putting people first not only transformed the work environment and the lives of those the district serves, it also prepared them to collectively face disruption brought to their community.
+Superintendent Ryan Carpenter’s approach to starting small and putting people first not only transformed the work environment and the lives of those the district serves, but it also prepared them to collectively face disruption brought to their community.

 - Implementing continuous improvement is more than just finding a few new tools to use.
 It requires a high level of commitment and a thoughtful district or organization-wide approach.